SauceCat/catfood/object_detection/corner_net/test/cornernet.md

     detections.append(dets)
 ```

-## get detections for each category
+## Get detections for each category

 We combine the detections from the original and flipped images, and apply soft-nms (Bodla et al., 2017) to suppress redundant detections.
 Only the top 100 detections are reported.